Corduroy (song)

 "Corduroy" is a song by the American alternative rock band Pearl Jam.
 The song is the eighth track on the band's third studio album, Vitalogy (1994).
-Although credited to all members of Pearl Jam, it was primarily written by vocalist Eddie Vedder.
 Despite the lack of a commercial single release, the song managed to reach number 13 on the Billboard Modern Rock Tracks chart.
 The song was included on Pearl Jam's 2004 greatest hits album, rearviewmirror (Greatest Hits 1991–2003).

 Lyrics

 The lyrical content for "Corduroy" can be interpreted in many ways, but one common theory is that they are about the pressures of fame.
 In an interview, vocalist Eddie Vedder stated:

 It is about a relationship but not between two people.
 It's more one person's relationship with a million people.
 In fact, that song's almost a little too obvious for me.
 That's why instead of a lyric sheet we put in an X-ray of my teeth from last January and they are all in very bad shape, which was analogous to my head at the time.

 Regarding the song's title, Vedder stated:

 Yeah, that song was based on a remake of the brown corduroy jacket that I wore.
 I think I got mine for 12 bucks, and it was being sold for like $650.
 The ultimate one as far as being co-opted was that there was a guy on TV, predictably patterned, I guess, after the way I was looking those days, with long hair and an Army T-shirt.
 They put this new character on a soap opera, so there was a guy, more handsome than I, parading around on General Hospital.
 And the funny thing is, that guy was Ricky Martin.